by Tracy Vides

 2. Look before you leap.

 In an online business, this job is made really easy for you by the numerous freely available analytics packages that you can pick from.
-Tools like KISSmetrics or Clicky tell you how much traffic your sites gets, how much of this does it convert, exactly what your customers are up to, which elements on your site are working well, which pages contribute to maximum drop offs and more.
+Tools like KISSmetrics or Clicky tell you how much traffic your site gets, how much of this it converts, exactly what your customers are up to, which elements on your site are working well, which pages contribute to maximum drop-offs, and more.
 When you build new pages, use landing page creators and split testing tools such as GetResponse to build the perfect site that works for your business.

-Apply this data to make informed decisions about your website design, marketing tactics and overall business strategy.
-The days of doing business by your gut feel are long gone.
+Apply this data to make informed decisions about your website design, marketing tactics, and overall business strategy.
+The days of doing business by your gut feelings are long gone.